Hypnotic (song): Critical reception

-Ethan Germann from Atwood acclaimed Day's choice of releasing "Hypnotic" as a single, and complimented the soaring chorus and captivating vocals.
+Ethan Germann from Atwood acclaimed Day's choice of releasing "Hypnotic" as a single and complimented the soaring chorus and captivating vocals.
 Emilee Atkinson, a student columnist for Weber State University's The Signpost, singled out the track for bringing a positive light to sadcore music; she claimed: "for listeners who aren't normally fans of this type of music, Zella Day is a good place to start."
 Jacob Brown from Vogue recognized the song as a "pop gem" and compared its rhythm to that of Christina Aguilera's music and the lyrics to Lana Del Rey's works.

 Music video

-An accompanying music video for the single was released on February 27, 2015, through Day's official Vevo account.
+An accompanying music video for the single was released on February 27, 2015.
 The visuals were directed by Gianennio Salucci and produced by Rod Hamilton.
+Day spent a week writing the script for the video.
 Day spoke of the symbolism within the plot:

 Yeah, but there's a lot of symbolism in that video.
 The horse represents this pure, unjaded, unfazed love.
 In the video, we are both, me and my love interest, kind of going through phases of having the horse in our possession.
 In the beginning of the video, he has the horse, and then I do.
 It's kind of this fight, it's just a war between us, and Mickey kind of represents what we're trying to win.
 Then you have the black snake that kind of represents tainted love.

-Live performances
+Live performances and other usage

 When touring in Minneapolis, Minnesota, the singer performed "Hypnotic" live in Studio C at the KTCZ-FM broadcast hall.

-Appearances in media

-Hypnotic was featured in several films, television shows, and commercials.
+The song was featured in The Vampire Diaries, Pretty Little Liars, and The Royals.